Fear is often the first and highest hurdle standing in the way of healing.

 Then, compare your definition of success (from Step 2 above) to the expected outcome of the medical treatment plan.
 How do you determine the expected outcome?
 Ask your oncologist?
 Okay, that’s a start, but […excuse me as I don my cynical hat…] we always need to recognize the potential for conflict of interest: your oncologist is likely getting paid a ton of money to sell you these treatments.
-Might that influence things?
-What do you think?
-Personally, any time I buy something unusual, over a couple hundred bucks, I’m researching the living hell out of it first.
-I’m not just basing my decision on what some salesman tells me.
-Cancer treatment plans- for a hundred reasons- fall into this category.
-And the oncologist is the salesman.
 Do your own research.
-Start by reviewing the prescribing information for any drug proposed.
+Review the prescribing information for any drug proposed.
 When you do, here’s what you’ll notice:

 As such, many cancer patients receive the illusion of help rather than actual help.
 This is a wake-up call for many people.
 It certainly was for me.
 If a conventional treatment plan doesn’t align with your goals, maybe it’s time to look elsewhere.

-Now let’s get back to instances where the expected outcome of medical treatment is success, perhaps 35%, 50% or 85% of the time.
-What else should you do?
-Well, assuming this is the best plan you’ve found, and you’re committed to it: control what you can.
-Raise your personal odds of success as close to 100% as possible.
+Fortunately, there are instances where the expected outcome of medical treatment is success, perhaps 35%, 50% or 85% of the time.
+I suggest raising your personal odds of success as close to 100% as possible.
 How?